 Curtin M, Training Parents in smiLE Therapy: What impact does it have on deaf children’s abilities in maintaining and generalising their skills?
 City University: Nov 2018.
 MRes Research in publication.
-Presenting at RCSLT Conference 2019
+Presented at RCSLT Conference 2019

 Medone, G. (2015) ‘Assessing smiLE Therapy’s relevance to young people with autism, according to their teachers’ and parents’ views on pre- and post-therapy interventions ’.
 Unpublished MEd Autism, School of Education, University of Birmingham, UK